junegunn/vader.vim/README.md

     - If the description of `Do` or `Execute` block includes `FIXME` or `TODO`, the block is recognized as a pending test case and does not affect the exit status.
+    - If the environment variable `VADER_OUTPUT_FILE` is set, the test results will be written to it as well

 Syntax of .vader file
 ---------------------